-- 7. The board shall attempt to reach a decision on the basis of the evidence before it, regardless of the presence or absence of the persons concerned, their witnesses, or their advisors.
+- 5. The student will be asked to prepare a written statement on his/her behalf and submit all supporting documentation supporting the appeal.
+This shall be submitted to the hearing officer five (5) days prior to the scheduled hearing. - 6.
+The hearing officer will set a time for the hearing at the earliest possible date to allow all concerned parties adequate time for preparation.
+Unless there are unusual circumstances, the hearing will be scheduled no sooner than five (5) business days, and no later than ten (10) business days after ACS's notification from the Program Chair/Director. - 7.
+The board shall attempt to reach a decision on the basis of the evidence before it, regardless of the presence or absence of the persons concerned, their witnesses, or their advisors.
 In cases where reasonable notice of absence has been given (at least 24 hours), the hearing will be postponed to be rescheduled as soon as possible. - 8.
 The hearing officer will open the hearing by presenting the accuser's written statement.
 The role of the hearing officer shall be to oversee the hearing process, ensure that the policies and procedures of the SHP governing the process are followed, and ensure that the hearing moves in an orderly manner.
 As a member of the ASC, the hearing officer may ask questions of principles and witnesses.
 The hearing officer will participate in the proceedings but cast no vote except to break a tie vote. - 9.
 When two or more students are accused of collusion in an academic dishonesty accusation, each shall have the opportunity to meet with the board independently of the other(s) and the others' advisers and witnesses. - 10.
 A student's advisor may counsel the student during the hearing but does not have privilege of the floor. - 11.
 The accuser and the accused student may call witnesses to the appeal hearing. - 12.
 After reviewing all of the evidence and interviewing any witnesses, the hearing board will meet and come to a decision.
 All decisions of the board shall be by majority of the voting members present; voting shall be by secret ballot.
 In case of a tie, the hearing officer will cast the deciding vote.
 The cast vote tally will not be divulged. - 13.
 The hearing board's written recommendation to the Dean of the SHP will become part of the official record.
-Audio recordings made during the board hearing also become part of the official record. - 14.
-The Dean of the School of Health Professions may or may not accept the recommendation of the hearing board and shall inform the student of the final decision in writing within ten (10) business days of the hearing.
-The Dean shall notify the student, the instructor, and the Program Chair/Director of the decision.
-The Dean shall also notify the student that any further appeal must be directly made to the Executive Vice President of Health Sciences within ten (10) business days of receipt of the Dean's decision, and this appeal must be based on new evidence and/or errors in procedure or conduct.
-Confidential records\ are made available, in case of appeal and upon request, to the designated University Official or board hearing the appeal and to the student(s) requesting the appeal.
-If the student wishes a transcript of the hearing, they are responsible for the cost of transcription.
-The school shall also get a copy of the transcript.
+Audio recordings made during the board hearing also become part of the official record.

-Policy No. AA009 Effective 2-18-15 Supersedes Pre-existing Policy PAGE 7 of 8
+Policy No. AA001 Effective 02-18-15 Supersedes Pre-existing Policy Page 8 of 12